Kong/kong-apisecops-redhat/README.md

-# APISecOps Demo on RedHat OpenShift - Insomnia, Kong Konnect, Tekton on ROSA
+# APISecOps - Insomnia, Kong Konnect, Tekton - on ROSA

+APISecOps stands for API design, security, and operations.
 Here at Kong APISecOps centers around four core fundmentals:

 * **Centralization** - Centralize API Management to a single control plane.
 Irrespective of cloud provider, or platform, all APIs can be managed from the same control plane.